 Naan is a specific Indian bread that is often served as a side dish to Indian meals.
 But, it is so delicious that many like to nibble on it without any additives.

-If you have leftover naan bread, you can definitely store it for later in the refrigerator for a day or two, or in the freezer for an extended period of time.
+If you have naan bread leftovers, you can definitely store them for later in the refrigerator for a day or two, or in the freezer for an extended period of time.
+It applies to both store bought naan bread and a homemade one.

 In any case, one of the warm-up methods we have suggested to you will surely restore the old glory of the naan as it had in the beginning.